Immunic Announces First Patient Enrolled In Investigator-Sponsored Phase 2 Clinical Trial Of Vidofludimus Calcium In Patients With Post COVID Syndrome

 with No Effective Therapies Available; Potential Read-Through to Immunic's Multiple Sclerosis Development Program –

-(Nasdaq: IMUX ), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced enrollment of the first patient in an investigator-sponsored phase 2 clinical trial of its lead asset, nuclear receptor related 1 (Nurr1) activator, vidofludimus calcium (IMU-838), entitled, "Randomized Adaptive Assessment of Post COVID Syndrome Treatments_Reducing Inflammatory Activity in Patients with Post COVID Syndrome (RAPID_REVIVE)."
+NEW YORK, September 4, 2024 – Immunic, Inc. (Nasdaq: IMUX), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced enrollment of the first patient in an investigator-sponsored phase 2 clinical trial of its lead asset, nuclear receptor related 1 (Nurr1) activator, vidofludimus calcium (IMU-838), entitled,“Randomized Adaptive Assessment of Post COVID Syndrome Treatments_Reducing Inflammatory Activity in Patients with Post COVID Syndrome (RAPID_REVIVE).”

 In patients with PCS, fatigue is by far the most prevalent symptom.
 Similarly, fatigue is frequently experienced by MS patients, often to such an extent that it interferes with quality of life.
 Recent third-party data in PCS patients have identified EBV reactivation as a leading risk factor and potential cause for fatigue in this patient group.
 Depending on the clinical study, EBV reactivation is observed in 55-95% of PCS patients.
 A recent study found detectable amounts of EBV DNA, a sign of lytic EBV reactivation, in throat washes of 50% of PCS patients experiencing fatigue compared to 20% of those without fatigue.